 7. Z-Bar Gen 3 Floor Lamp

 Are you looking for a modern looking lamp?
 If yes, then consider checking out the Z-Bar Gen 3 Floor Lamp.
 Most floor lamps that I tested, either look boring or don’t have a modern look.
-This lamp has a contemporary look and has a minimalist design.
+Winner of the I.D.
+Magazine annual design review – Best of Category in 2006 as well as Time Magazine’s Best Inventions of the Year in 2007, this lamp has a contemporary look and a minimalist design.

 This floor lamp is very flexible and you can set it in pretty much any position.
 If you are looking for a smaller lamp, here is the desk lamp version.

-The light is dimmable and very bright.
+The lamp’s brightness can be adjusted using the touch sensor dimming system at the head.
 The setup is very easy and the product is premium and high quality.
 It’s a bit pricy but you get what you pay for.

 8. Boston Harbor ATB-8004 Piano Desk Lamp

 If you’re after a desk type piano lamp, here is one to consider.
 Another one of the classics but slightly cheaper, the Boston Harbor comes with a satin nickel finish providing it an antique look.

 It too uses a 40 Watt T10 bulb like the Regency Hill so there’s enough light for you to hit the right notes.
 With the adjustable hand, you can focus the light on the not sheet or the keys as per the requirement.
 The bulb gives out some heat but just enough to make it feel like you’re playing by the fireplace.